WouaLabs/Wouamatrimony-Docs/docs/src/doc/docs/developer_guide/introduction.md

 All registered plugins are accessible with `DokkaContext.plugin` function.
 All plugins that extends `DokkaPlugin` can use `DokkaPlugin.plugin` function, that uses underlying `DokkaContext` instance.
 If you want to pass context to your extension, you can obtain it using aforementioned `providing` infix function.

-With plugin instance obtained, you can browse extensions registered for this plugins' extension points using `querySingle` and `query` methods:
+With plugin instance obtained, you can browse extensions registered for this plugins' extension-points using `querySingle` and `query` methods:

 ```kotlin
     context.plugin<DokkaBase>().query { htmlPreprocessors }